Сonsulting is one of the last industries to embrace digital transformation.

 - give an expert a call.

 4. How to Start an Online Consulting Business

 There are a few ways to create an online consulting business:

 The first and the most basic way to bring consulting services online is pretty obvious.
 You’ll conduct consulting online by using video conferencing tools such as Skype, Zoom, or Google Hangouts.

 The second option involves:

 - starting an online consulting business using ready-made solutions or custom development.

 Custom development means creating online consulting software from scratch.
-For building an online consulting website, you can either hire an in-house team of developers or outsource.
+For building an online consulting website, you can either hire an in-house or outsource a team of developers.